BOJ Kuroda: Fed tapering reflects U.S. strength, good for global growth

-SYDNEY Feb 22 Bank of Japan Governor Haruhiko Kuroda said on Saturday the fact the Federal Reserve is tapering its massive stimulus programme underscores the strength of the U.S. economy, which is positive for emerging economies and for global growth in the long-term.
+SYDNEY Bank of Japan Governor Haruhiko Kuroda said on Saturday the fact the Federal Reserve is tapering its massive stimulus program underscores the strength of the U.S. economy, which is positive for emerging economies and for global growth in the long-term.

 He also said the G20 finance leaders gathering in Sydney over the weekend will discuss recent market volatility that has hit some emerging economies.